g-martens/ansible-references/README.md

 You can use this Repository as an reference Guide to learn about different topics of ansible.

 You can find the folling topics:
-1. config
+01. config
-2. playbooks
+02. playbooks
-3. roles
+03. roles
-4. vars
+04. vars
+05. secrets
-5. loops
+06. loops
-6. handlers
+07. handlers
-7. blocks
+08. blocks
-8. error handling
+09. error handling
-9. commands
+10. commands